-Red Mist" is a term that has been used to refer to a bomb-disposal person who gets blown up by the bomb they were trying to defuse.
+"Red Mist" is a term that has been used to refer to a bomb-disposal person who gets blown up by the bomb he or she was trying to defuse.
 This is (basically) what actually happens to Frank D'Amico, the father of the "Red Mist" character, near the end of the movie.

 In Dave's fight with Rasul, he pulls out a taser and hits him in the forehead.
 This may be a reference to Batman Begins (2005), where, in a scene where Rachael Dawes is startled by Batman, she pulls out a taser and hits him in the chest.